hoermannko/langgrapgh_sim/README.md

 ## Features

 - PyBullet environment containing a plane, a cube robot, and two spheres (red and blue).
-- LangGraph planning loop with planner, executor, and evaluator nodes.
+- LangGraph planning loop powered by an Azure OpenAI chat model.
-- LangChain `PromptTemplate` used to summarize the generated plan.
+- Tool-enabled agent that can move, turn, and evaluate the simulated scene through registered LangChain tools.
 - Interactive CLI: provide goals like "approach the red ball" and observe the agent's progress.

 ## Setup